One of North Iceland's beautiful waterfalls.

 The rhyolite mountains of Landmannalaugar.

-Landmannalaugar, an iconic Highland region of rhyolite mountains and natural hot springs, can also be accessed and explored on tours, like this super jeep tour that also introduces you to the notorious Mount Hekla volcano.
+Landmannalaugar, an iconic Highland region of rhyolite mountains and natural hot springs, can also be accessed and explored on tours, like this 12 hour super jeep tour that also introduces you to the notorious Mount Hekla volcano.
 Landmannalaugar and Thorsmork mark either end of the famous Laugavegur trail, the most popular multi-day hiking trek in summer.
 You might not be able to do the whole trek, but you can still visit these gorgeous locations.

 East Iceland becomes more difficult to traverse in October, but it's not entirely out of the question.
-You can still visit the charming villages along the deep fjords of the region and take a dip in the serene Vok baths, which is both a great place to relax in geothermal waters and an engineering wonder as the warm pool floats on top of a lake.
+You can still visit the charming villages along the deep fjords of the region and take a dip in the serene Vok baths, which are both a great place to relax in geothermal waters and an engineering wonder as the warm pool floats on top of a lake.

 The incredible view from Mount Snæfell